Former Great Ormond Street Hospital porter admits sex offences over 35 years - The Courier

 But according to the charges his offending continued until June this year, with one boy under the age of 13 sexually assaulted “during lockdown”.

-Farrell appeared at Wood Green Crown Court, in north London, on Friday wearing a red jacket over a blue sweater and glasses.
+Farrell appeared at Wood Green Crown Court, in north London, on Friday wearing a red jacket over a blue sweater, and glasses, to plead guilty to 33 charges.

+Asked by the judge why there were so many counts on the indictment, prosecutor Paul Douglas said: “In relation to (a complainant) the offending was frequent over a period of 10 years, there were different types of offending.”

 Help support quality local journalism … become a digital subscriber to The Courier